flexseth/Blocks-on-Blocks/README.md

 # blocks-on-blocks
 Lotsa blocks to dev.
 Made to demonstrate how to do WordPress development with Git.
+This README file is made to link to the various projects and to provide direction on how to compile and work on the projects.
+This is meant to be a collaborative effort and expertise into distributed work, using Git, and doing cutting-edge stuff with WordPress.

 ## Amazon Price Check widget or Gutenberg Block